Magisk-Modules-Repo-CN/bacon-mic-fix/README.md

 This is a Magisk Module and you must be rooted with Magisk in order for it to work!

 #### Note: This may not work for everyone!

-Tested on Sultanxda's CM13 rom: [Link](http://forum.xda-developers.com/oneplus-one/orig-development/rom-kernel-unofficial-cyanogenmod-13-0-t3242700)
+Tested on my own device running Sultanxda's CM13 rom: [Link](http://forum.xda-developers.com/oneplus-one/orig-development/rom-kernel-unofficial-cyanogenmod-13-0-t3242700)

 ## Prerequisites
 * OnePlus One device